-For investments made for investment purposes the fund invests solely in sustainable investments in support of its sustainable investment objective.
-As the fund reserves the opportunity of making other investments in cash and derivatives, the expected minimum share of sustainable investments in the fund is 80%.
-The fund's sustainable investments consist of:

-• environmentally sustainable investments with a minimum commitment to invest 20% or more in these investments
+As the fund reserves the right to making other investments in cash and derivatives, the expected minimum share of sustainable investments in the fund is 80%.
+The fund's sustainable investments consist of sustainable investments with an environmental objective, with no minimum allocation to sustainable investments in support of a social objective.
+Further, the fund has no minimum commitment to invest in environmentally sustainable economic activities as defined under the EU Taxonomy.